 The following footpaths are marked on the Charlbury Parish Map which can be bought from the Charlbury Museum.

-- Footpath 1 - Pound Hill via Watery Lane to Dean (image)
+- Footpath 1 - Pound Hill via Watery Lane to Dean (image).
+In 1761 this was called Spelsbury Way and was a major route through the fields to the next parish.

 - Footpath 2 - Pound Hill to Dean now part of the Oxfordshire Way (background image)